 - Drivers who are well but who have a sick family member at home with COVID-19 should notify the transportation service providers they work for and refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 - If a driver is confirmed to have COVID-19, it is mandatory that Service Providers immediately report to ALC.
-Such drivers will be immediately removed from servicing the trip and ALC will alert the district and family immediately.
+Such drivers will be immediately removed from servicing students and ALC will alert the district and family immediately.

-We are grateful for your partnership and the critical role we play for your district and students.
+We look forward to a successful 2021 calendar year, and we are grateful for your partnership.
 Please reach out to an ALC team member to let us know how we can help.